RateCity.com.au

 When should you file a claim for a leaking roof?

 If your roof has been damaged due to an event that is covered in your insurance policy, you should contact your insurer as soon as possible.
 If you wait too long to make a claim and initiate repairs, the water damage could get worse.
-In this case, your insurer may decide that the level of damage was caused as a result of negligence, which will most likely result in your claim being rejected.
+In this case, your insurer may decide that the level of damage was caused by negligence, which may result in your claim being rejected.

 On the other hand, if you’ve noticed that your roof has been leaking for years and it has recently escalated, you are also unlikely to get a claim paid.
 If your roof starts leaking for no apparent reason, it may be worth first trying to find the cause before filing a claim.